• 7 min read

 No extra steps are required.

-For bookings made before 1 January 2026, the tax is settled at pick-up.
+For bookings made in 2025 and travelling in 2026, the tax is settled during the online check-in accessible a few days before your arrival or at pick-up.

-For bookings made on or after 1 January 2026, the tax is included directly in the booking funnel.
+For bookings made from 1 January 2026, the tax is included directly in the booking funnel.

 In both cases, there is no paperwork, no forms to fill out, and no additional checks at drop-off.